mernaAlghannam/mernaAlghannam/README.md

 <br><br><br>
 Currently Working On 🚀
 - Low-budget Recipe Recommender | Web Development 📝 <br>
+   - Target audience: busy students and professionals who want to eat cheap and healthy.
    - Current features: <br>
          - ✔️ Using Spoonacular API (https://rapidapi.com/blog/build-food-website/), you can input your budget, nutrients, and diet and the app would recommend cheap recipes based on your input. <br>
          - (still incomplete) A feature that allows the app to recommend recipes based on the ingredients you have.